its-tushar-bit/sonatype-firewall-extension/doc/devdocs/database.md

 This will give you a `psql` prompt.
 Use `\l` to list current databases and `\c databasename` to connect to one.

+#### Cluster lock system
+The cluster locking system is used to lock resources that are shared outside the database, for example report files on disk/efs.
+The database is used for the locks because it is already a shared resource in the cluster.

+There are two implementations, one for H2 and one for postgres.
+Because H2 doesn't support clustering, the H2 implementation does not persist locks in the database, but uses Java Semaphores for its locking mechanism.
+The postgres implementation uses a table to store the locks as rows with a string ID and uses SELECT FOR UPDATE to lock the row.
+In practice the SELECT FOR UPDATE query doesn't change the database so the transaction is rolled back when the lock is released.

+There are currently no timeouts on the locks, so if a lock is not released, it will block the application indefinitely.

 ## History